fg6/smis/README.md

 	   long reads: fastq file of long reads for scaffolding

 #### Parameters
-The pipeline parameters can be modified in the settings.sh script (or in /full/path/to/destdir/mysettings.sh, to change only the settings in /full/path/to/destdir/).
+The pipeline parameters can be modified in the /full/path/to/destdir/mysettings.sh .
 The default aligner is bwa.
 Change to smalt by changing the 'aligner' variable in settings.sh

 #### Run: